REDMED-X/OperatorsKit/KIT/EnumSecProducts/README.md

 # EnumSecProducts
-Get a list of security products (like AV/EDR) that are running on the system.
+Get a list of security products like AV/EDR that are running on the current- or remote host.
 This is done by comparing running processes against a hardcoded list of 130 security products.

+## Arguments
+* `[hostname]`: The hostname/FQDN/IP of the remote host OR leave empty for the current system.\n\n" .

 ## Usage
+* `enumsecproducts <(optional) hostname>`

+## Examples
 * `enumsecproducts`
+* `enumsecproducts WS01.example.local`

 ## Compile
 - 1\.
 Make sure Visual Studio is installed and supports C/C++.